alexisbalbachan/blog/_posts/2023-09-23-Pokemon-GEN-I-and-II-Link-Cable-Protocol.md

     * It can also be called **C**ontroller **I**n **P**eripheral **O**ut (**CIPO**).
     * Or **C**ontroller **I**n **T**arget **O**ut (**CITO**).
 * There is also a fourth signal which indicates when the transmission starts and ends:
-  * This line is controlled by the master (like the clock).
+  * This line is controlled by the master aswell.
   * Its called **S**lave **S**elect (**SS**), **C**hip **S**elect (**CS**), **C**hip **E**nable (**CE**).
   * NOTE: SPI can support multiple slave nodes, and each one needs to have a separate **SS** line to the master (other lines are shared).
 They will only communicate when their **SS** line is active.
 * Both Master and Slave send and receive data at the same time.